Vaisala Improves Aviation Safety at Palermo Airport

 The integration algorithm, which runs in Vaisala AviMet® solution, is based on the Low-Level Wind Shear Alert System’s (LLWAS) engine that detects wind shear by analyzing wind data gathered from a network of anemometers surrounding the Palermo airport runways.
 Divergences and convergences in the surface wind field are estimated from the wind data from triples and pairs of anemometers.
 Detections of wind field divergence and convergence are tested for statistical significance before they are used to issue an alert.

 In the case of Palermo airport, it was important to scan all potential hazard zones within Palermo airport’s air space in real time, provide wind and aerosol measurements as well as detect wind shears within a range of 10km.
-In order to fulfil these needs, the project included Windcube 400S-ATX LIDAR sensor by Leosphere.
+In order to fulfill these needs, the project included Windcube 400S-ATX LIDAR sensor by Leosphere.
 This LIDAR has been especially designed to detect wind shear in the airport environment, following the recommendations of International Civil Aviation Organization (ICAO).
 The X-band weather radar was included in the system in order to have remote wind shear detection capability also during precipitation.

 The proven Vaisala weather radar IRIS software suite was included in the delivery to present the weather scenario detected by LIDAR and X-band Radar subsets graphically and to provide accurate related wind shear alarms.
 Eurelettronica ICAS and Vaisala delivered the tailor-made solution to Palermo Punta Raisi Airport during the summer of 2017.
 It is expected that there might be a need for similar integrated solutions in several bigger airports with severe wind challenges.